 FUV absorption spectra of H2O on the aluminum with incident angles from 58.4 to 71.8° (10).
 As θ increased from 58.4 to 71.8°, the band maxima due to H2O showed a lower energy shift were blue-shifted from 8.41 to 8.48 eV, the α values increased from 2.01 x 105 cm-1 to 2.39 x 105 cm-1 (10).
 The observed blue-shift, increasing absorptivity, and broadening bandwidth with larger θ (shortening dp) reflect the electronic nature of the interfacial water.
-It is possible to examine the spectral difference between bulk and interfacial phases of liquid samples by analyzing the spectral variations with the
+It is possible to examine the spectral difference between bulk and interfacial phases of liquid samples by analyzing the spectral variations with the incident angle.

 From the VA-ATR-FUV spectra of liquid H2O on an alumina prism, the bands of the bulk and interfacial water on the alumina surface are able to be individually determined.
 The optimum spectra of the bulk and interfacial phases were calculated with the alternating least squares (ALS) method (10).
 The bands of the bulk and interfacial water are clearly different.
 The interfacial water band is much closer to the band of ice rather than that of the bulk water.
 Moreover, the red-tailing of the band was peculiarly observed only for the interfacial water (10).
 This tailing was ascribed to the broken hydrogen-bond acceptor of water.